SalonenTeemu/f1-app/README.md

-# f1-race-schedule-app
+# f1-app

-This is a simple Formula 1 race schedule application build with Next.js.
-The app shows 2024 season race dates, times and locations.
-The app also shows which races have already been finished, what race is coming next and the races upcoming later in the season.
-The application uses [Ergast API](https://ergast.com/mrd) to fetch the race schedule data.
+This is a simple Formula 1 application build with Next.js.
+The app shows the race schedule, driver standings and the constructor standings of the current season.
+The app shows which races have already been finished, what race is coming next and the races upcoming later in the season.
+The application uses [jolpica-f1 API](https://github.com/jolpica/jolpica-f1?tab=readme-ov-file) to fetch the data.

 ## Running the application

 Run the app with `npm install` and `npm run dev` in the project root directory.

+Open the application in a browser at: `http://localhost:3000/`

 ### Note

-[The Ergast API](https://ergast.com/mrd) is deprecated and will only be updated until the end of the 2024 season so sadly the application will not work after 2024.
+The driver and constructor standings might not work before the start of the season so those pages will likely give an error.